tinkerbell/smee/README.md

 - Syslog server
   - receives syslog messages and logs them

-## Running Boots
+## Running Smee

-The DHCP server of Boots serves explicit host reservations only.
+The DHCP server of Smee serves explicit host reservations only.
 This means that only hosts that are configured will be served an IP address and network boot details.

 ## Interoperability with other DHCP servers

-It is not recommended, but it is possible for Boots to be run in networks with another DHCP server(s).
-To get the intended behavior from Boots one of the following must be true.
+It is not recommended, but it is possible for Smee to be run in networks with another DHCP server(s).
+To get the intended behavior from Smee one of the following must be true.

-1. All DHCP servers are configured to serve the same IPAM info as Boots and Boots is the only DHCP server to provide network boot info.
+1. All DHCP servers are configured to serve the same IPAM info as Smee and Smee is the only DHCP server to provide network boot info.

-1. All DHCP servers besides Boots are configured to ignore the MAC addresses that Boots is configured to serve.
+1. All DHCP servers besides Smee are configured to ignore the MAC addresses that Smee is configured to serve.

-1. All DHCP servers are configured to serve the same IP address and network boot details as Boots.
-In this scenario the DHCP functionality of Boots is redundant.
-It would most likely be recommended to run Boots with the DHCP server functionality disabled (`-dhcp=false`).
+1. All DHCP servers are configured to serve the same IP address and network boot details as Smee.
+In this scenario the DHCP functionality of Smee is redundant.
+It would most likely be recommended to run Smee with the DHCP server functionality disabled (`-dhcp=false`).
 See the doc on using your existing DHCP service for more details.

 ### Local Setup